-A shocking 20 percent of all male recruits and 40 percent of female recruits are too heavy to enter into the military ranks.
-Basically, the new recruits have to lose weight so they can barely pass the minimum standards in both the height/weight measurements as well as the physical fitness tests.
+A shocking 20% of all male recruits and 40% of female recruits are too heavy to enter the military.
+The new recruits basically have to lose weight so they barely can pass the minimum height and weight requirements, as well as the physical fitness tests.
 See the PFT standards for all military branches.

 Being out of shape is a huge distraction for our recruits and soldiers.
-Many of these active duty and reserve soldiers do not make advancement to higher ranks, therefore losing extra pay, benefits, and future selection to jobs needed for career advancement.
-And, on a far worse level, if the overweight and obesity of our troops is not fixed, we are dealing with a national strategic problem which makes it difficult to defend America from our enemies.
+Many of these active-duty and reserve soldiers do not advance to higher ranks, therefore losing extra pay, benefits and future selection to jobs needed for career advancement.
+And on a far worse level, if the obesity problem with our troops is not fixed, we are dealing with a national strategic issue that makes it difficult to defend America from our enemies.

-There are simple answers - eat better and exercise more.
+There are simple answers -- eat better and exercise more.
 Review the Stew Smith article archive for more ideas on fitting fitness into your life.
 Especially helpful are the most recent articles on a Summer Lean-Down Diet.
-This is a healthy way to burn the fat and keep the muscle so your fitness does not suffer while dieting.
+This is a healthy way to burn fat and keep muscle so your fitness does not suffer while dieting.